 "--prune-day" option to establish the desired

 pruning window.
-Specify "listprunemap" to

-list generated map imagery and associated
+Specify "listprunemap" to list generated map

 XML status information